-This paper draws on empirical data and ethnographic evidence as a springboard to examine narratives gathered and observations made during the state election of 2011.
-Ethnographic evidence from frequent visits over 15 years because of research activities, namely the eBario initiative (1999-2004) in Bario and eBaKelalan project (2009-2019) in Ba Kelalan are also included.
+This article draws on empirical data and ethnographic evidence as a springboard to examine narratives gathered and observations made during the 2011 SSE.
+Ethnographic evidence from frequent visits over 15 years because of research activities, namely the eBario initiative (1999 to 2004) in Bario and eBaKelalan project (2009 to 2019) in Ba' Kelalan are also included.

-According to Auyero and Joseph (2007, pp.2), "ethnography is uniquely equipped to look microscopically at the foundations of political institutions and their attendant sets of practices, just as it is ideally suited to explain why political actors behave the way they do and to identify the causes, processes, and outcomes that are part and parcel of political life."
-Shah made similar arguments.
-He suggests that since studying micro-level factors requires deep familiarity with local politics, "a fieldworker who knows the community is better equipped to capture that reality (2007, pp.12)."
+According to Auyero and Joseph (2007, 2),

+Ethnography is uniquely equipped to look microscopically at the foundations of political institutions and their attendant sets of practices, just as it is ideally suited to explain why political actors behave the way they do and to identify the causes, processes, and outcomes that are part and parcel of political life.
+Shah (2007, 12) made similar arguments.
+He suggests that since studying microlevel factors requires deep familiarity with local politics, "a fieldworker who knows the community is better equipped to capture that reality."

 Arguably, a great strength of ethnography is its ability to generate empirical data, which otherwise would not feed into scientific thinking and political analysis.
-Tawa Lama-Rewal (2009, pp.3) notes, "anthropological studies are usually focused on a more limited political territory (typically, the village), and more importantly, they are centered on questioning the meaning of the electoral process for voters: why do people vote?
-More precisely, why do they bother, what is the meaning of voting for them?"
-Stepputat et al. (2015, pp.6) further clarifies this position: ethnography is "the science of contextualization".
-By contextualizing narratives and observations made during Sarawak's state election of 2011, they clarify and contribute as a lens through which to uncover the qualities of particular political trajectories amongst the Kelabit and Lun Bawang people.
+Lama-Rewal (2009, 3) notes, "anthropological studies are usually focused on a more limited political territory (typically, the village), and more importantly, they are centered on questioning the meaning of the electoral process for voters: why do people vote?
+More precisely, why do they bother, what is the meaning of voting for them?".
+Stepputat and Larsen (2015, 6) further clarify this position: ethnography is "the science of contextualisation".
+By contextualising narratives and observations made during the 2011 SSE, they clarify and contribute as a lens through which to uncover the qualities of particular political trajectories amongst the Kelabit and Lun Bawang people.